MHultin/TDA596-Labs/README.md

 ```

 > **Note**
-An example of how to send a POST or GET request using the proxy.
+An example of how to send a GET request using the proxy.
 ```bash
 $ curl -X GET <server_ip>:<server_port>/<file> -x <proxy_ip>:<proxy_port>
 ```